AbdimulhinYussuf3675/Budget-app/README.md

 # 📖<a name="about-project">Budget App</a>

-> "Budget App"  is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> "Budget App"  is a mobile web application where users can manage your budget: you have a list of transactions associated with a category, so that users can see how much money they spent and on what.

 <br/>